coderextreme/Analytic-Assets-Calculator/README.md

-merging 2 charts to one chart to be just the combination of 2 charts in one diagram with only one list of timestamps and not anymore 2 list of timestamps, is not solved well, if both lists of timestamps are too different, than the result can become very wrong and weired.
+merging 2 charts to one chart to be just the combination of 2 charts in one diagram with only one list of timestamps and not anymore 2 list of timestamps, is not solved well, if both lists of timestamps are too different, than the result can become very wrong and weird.

 #### When does this bug happen:
 when diffuse,diffuse2,max,min,avg,med shall be combined with "aswell" with